dandepeched/Hackintosh-ThinkPad-E580/README.md

 Tested on 20KS003AXS model with macOS Big Sur (11.1)

-**NOTICE**

-Clover version of Big Sur is not stable (for ex.
-BT is not working), so I cannot recommend this update.
-I have a plan to migrate to OpenCore bootloader, so this commit is the last one for Clover.
-Be aware that Big Sur installation and system can only be boot from **Preboot** partition.
+**IMPORTANT**

+This repo migrated to OpenCore bootloader.
+You still can find the last Clover files in 'EFI-Clover' folder.
+Be aware that Big Sur+OpenCore combination may require some/significant time for initial setup.
+I experienced number of annoying issues that lead to few re-installs and admin permissions recovery.

 **BIOS Settings**
 * BIOS version 1.34
-* Disable Secure Boot option
+* Disabled options: Secure Boot; CSM Support; Internal Storage Tamper Detection
+* To prevent instant wake also disable: Wake On Lan; Network Stack; Always On USB

 **Not Supported Hardware**
 * Following stock NVMe SSDs reported as not supported: Samsung PM981